kethia123/alx-low_level_programming/0x03-debugging/README.md

-this is a new readme
+This is the read me inside the directory